Allen sets career highs as Bills fend off Dolphins | Sports-Games

 Allen sets career highs as Bills fend off Dolphins

-Quarterback Josh Allen put together a career-best passing game to help the visiting Buffalo Bills continue their recent dominance of the Miami Dolphins with a 31-28 victory on Sunday.
-Allen set career-highs for touchdown passes (four), passing yards (417) and passer rating (147.0) while completing 24 of 35 attempts as the Bills beat Miami for the fifth time in their past six meetings.
+Quarterback Josh Allen put together a career-best passing game to help the visiting Buffalo Bills continue their recent dominance of the Miami Dolphins with a 31-28 victory Sunday.
+Allen set career highs for touchdown passes (four), passing yards (417) and passer rating (147.0) while completing 24 of 35 attempts as the Bills beat Miami for the fifth time in their past six meetings.

-Allen's final two touchdown tosses helped the Bills (2-0) come back after the Dolphins (0-2) took a brief 20-17 lead with 10:11 remaining in the fourth quarter on a 2-yard touchdown run by Jordan Howard.
-Allen anchored a 7-play, 75-yard touchdown drive as Buffalo reclaimed the lead on his 6-yard touchdown pass to Gabriel Davis with 5:55 left.
+Allen's final two touchdown passes sent the Bills (2-0) to a 31-20 lead after the Dolphins (0-2) had taken a brief 20-17 advantage with 10:11 remaining in the fourth quarter on a 2-yard touchdown run by Jordan Howard.
+Allen anchored a seven-play, 75-yard touchdown drive as Buffalo reclaimed the lead at 24-20 on a 6-yard touchdown pass to Gabriel Davis with 5:55 left.

 The Bills, however, recovered the onside kick.
 Allen took to the air more than usual, rushing for only 18 yards on four carries.